Target REDcard™ Credit Card review

 |Card||Signup bonus value|

 |Sam's Club® Credit Card||$45|

 |Costco Anywhere Visa® Card by Citi||None|

-Compare effective reward/discount value for $5,000 in annual spend exclusively at the affiliated retailer
+Compare reward and discount value for $5,000 in annual spending exclusively at the retailer

 |Target REDcard™ Credit Card||$250|